-I recently had the privilege of being accepted into the latest NASA Social event, allowing me to participate in the social media activities surrounding SpaceX's fifth mission of 2019 and first CRS mission of the year - CRS-17.
+I recently had the privilege of attending latest NASA Social event for SpaceX's fifth mission of 2019 and first CRS mission of the year - CRS-17.
 This would be a cargo resupply mission to the International Space Station (ISS) which was originally slated to launch on April 26th at 5:55 AM ET but wound up taking off on May 4th 2:48 AM ET…. more on that later.

 After arriving at Kennedy Space Center, the first scheduled social media event we attended was the “What’s on Board” press conference held on April 29th.
 Aired live on NASA TV, the event was essentially a science briefing, introducing us to many of the researches who spearheaded the experiments that would be up to the ISS on this mission.